dynatrace-perfclinics/observability-clinic--unified-analysis/README.md

 * ### [Extension Project Starter](extensions-project-starter)

-  The VS Code project structure and convenience scripts used in the hands-on portion of the exercise.
+  The VS Code project structure and convenience scripts used in the hands-on portion of the episode.

 * ### [WMI Extension 2.0 Tutorial](wmi-extension-tutorial)